 4. What is Systemic Circulation?

-Systemic circulation is the part of the cardiovascular system which carries oxygenated blood away from the heart to the body and returns deoxygenated blood back to the heart.
+Systemic circulation is the part of the cardiovascular system which carries oxygenated blood away from the heart to the tissues of the body and returns deoxygenated blood back to the heart.

 5. What are the fatty deposits on the walls of the arteries in coronary heart disease?